 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Dicken family name include Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dicken family (pre 1700)

-More information is included under the topic Early Dicken Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Dicken Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dicken family to Ireland

 Some of the Dicken family moved to Ireland, but this topic is not covered in this excerpt.